An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Weak Convergence of the Crucial Measures

-The results of the preceeding section are sufficient to show the weak convergence of the family of measures $\nu_{\phi^n}$ to the invariant measure $\mu_{\phi}$.
-The measures $\nu_{\phi^n}$ are associated to the dynamics of $\phi$.
-In \cite{Ru2} a ground-up approach is given for constructing these measures, which arise naturally when computing the Laplacian of $\ord\Res_{\phi}(x)$.
+We now apply the results of the previous section to show the weak convergence of the measures $\nu_{\phi^n}$ to the canonical measure $\mu_{\phi}$.
+The proof will come from the following more explicit theorem